Medicare News and Healthcare Updates, Retirement Investing Strategies and Articles

 • Withdrawals for qualified medical expenses are also tax-free.

 Additionally, you can use your HSA to reimburse yourself out-of-pocket medical expenses from previous years as long as the account was already established when the expenses were incurred – just be sure to save your receipts!
-Let’s say you opened your health savings account in 2007 and paid out of pocket that year for a health care procedure.
-Now you can receive reimbursement for it from your HSA if you submit a claim with the receipt.
+Let’s say you opened your health savings account in 2007 and paid out of pocket for a health care procedure.
+Now, you can receive reimbursement from your HSA if you submit a claim with the receipt.

 Health Savings Account Limitations and Restrictions